areida/spotifybot/README.md

 1. Restart Spotify if it was running
 1. Open Spotify and type `spotify:app:spotifybot` in the Search box
 1. Enter your slack subdomain and api token
+1. Add Spotifybot to your favorites
+1. Keeps Spotifybot open to send your current song to Slack